 This tutorial will show you how to set up a NOAA weather satellite receiving station, which will allow you to gather several live weather satellite images each day.
-Most parts of this tutorial are also applicable to other software radios, such as the funcube dongle and HackRF, but the rtl-sdr is the cheapest option.
-Hardware radio scanners can also work, provided the radio has a large IF bandwidth (30 KHz +) and a discriminator tap.
+Most parts of this tutorial are also applicable to other software radios, such as the Funcube dongle and HackRF and Airspy, but the RTL-SDR is the cheapest option.
+Hardware radio scanners can also work, provided the radio has a large IF bandwidth (30 kHz +) and a discriminator tap.

-YouTube user GaitUutLiern shows an example of receiving NOAA satellite weather images with rtl-sdr, SDRSharp, decoding program WXtoImg and a QFH antenna.
+YouTube user GaitUutLiern shows an example of receiving NOAA satellite weather images with a RTL-SDR, SDRSharp, a decoding program called WXtoImg and a QFH antenna.

 Here, YouTube user themrworf1701 shows a video tutorial on how he set up his weather satellite receive station.
-He used an rtl-sdr, SDRSharp, WXtoImg, a QFH antenna and also an LNA.
+He used a RTL-SDR with SDRSharp, WXtoImg, a QFH antenna and also an LNA.